-The School of Social Work offers both undergraduate (BSW) and graduate (MSW) degrees.
+The School of Social Work offers both undergraduate and graduate degrees.
 Our faculty is dedicated to providing quality social work education within the context of the mission of the University.
 In addition to a rigorous academic challenge, service-learning, and internships (called field placements in social work education) are required.
 Students are offered opportunities to participate in the school student organization and honor society.

 BSW Program Mission Statement

 The mission of the BSW program is to educate students in generalist social work practice, engage students in scholarly inquiry and community service, and instill the values of ethical practice, social justice, self-determination, empowerment and honoring diverse populations.
 Guided by a strengths perspective of generalist practice, the School of Social Work prepares students for practice with individuals, families, groups and communities and advanced study in social work and other related fields.